aasmirno/crabBot/README.md

 * -t  [token] : starts the bot with provided discord bot token

 ## Logging
-crabBot will create a log file in the folder that it is installed but this is (currently) easily changed by editing lines 73,74,83, and 94.
+crabBot will search for a '''log.txt''' file in the same directory as itself and create one if it does not exist.

+## Discord bot permissions
+In the discord developer portal message content intent must be enable in order to view and manage messages, this program will not work with a bot that does not have this setting enabled.